talfig/Assembler/README.md

 Labels are case-sensitive and must be unique within the same file.

-> Note: A label defined at the beginning of an `.entry` or `.extern` directive line is meaningless, and the assembler ignores such a label.
+> Note: A label defined at the beginning of a line with `.entry` or `.extern` directives is meaningless, and the assembler ignores such a label.

 <!-- Numbers -->
 <h3 id="numbers">🔢 Numbers</h3>